 Dapsone-induced methemoglobinemia typically is the result of acute poisoning, either by accidental ingestion or suicidal intent.
-Methemoglobinemia may be treated with vitamin E and C, cimetidine, or intravenous (IV) methylene blue.
+Methemoglobinemia is treatable with vitamin E and C, cimetidine, or intravenous (IV) methylene blue.

 |||Liang SE,Hoffmann R,Peterson E,Soter NA, Use of Dapsone in the Treatment of Chronic Idiopathic and Autoimmune Urticaria.
 JAMA dermatology.
 2018 Nov 21; [PubMed PMID: 30476976]|

 |||Ramos FS,Ferreira FR,Rabay FMO,Lira MLA, Neutrophilic dermatosis of the dorsal hands: response to dapsone monotherapy.
 Anais brasileiros de dermatologia.
 2018 Sep-Oct; [PubMed PMID: 30156627]|